Even if you’ve got a pile of kids, you can learn how to organize a large family in a small house. These tips will give

 But there’s always a way to improve on your situation.
 So let’s explore some ideas for making a small house seem a little bigger.

 How to Organize a Large Family in a Small House

 When you look around a room and wonder how you could fit any more into it, it’s time to look up.
 Chances are there’s more room for extra shelves when you go up a wall.
 Especially when a room is full of furniture (maybe beds for several kids?).

-Adding shelving is also a nice way to give each kid their own space.
-Many kids in large families have to share a room out of necessity, but they’d still like a spot for their special things.
+It’s also a nice way to give each kid their own space.
+Kids in large families often share a room out of necessity, but they’d still like a spot for their special things.
 Give taller kids higher shelves.
-That doubles the benefit of giving kids the space they can reach and keeping important things out of the hands of little ones.
+They’ll get the space they can reach and keep important things out of the hands of younger ones.
 (Assuming you keep them from climbing the shelves.)